PavithranTnj/Smart-Parking/README.md

 # Smart-Parking
-Hey guys,here i have created a sample project on Smart parking using FastApi
+Hey everyone, I have created a sample project on smart parking using FastAPI.

 Prerequisites:
 Python 3.x installed